 The Doctor of Philosophy (Ph.D.) is the terminal degree in the broad areas of speech-language pathology and speech and hearing sciences.
-This degree program emphasizes research to advance our knowledge about speech, language and hearing processes, its assessment and rehabilitation.
-The program is tailored to match each individual student's interests and typically requires students to complete advanced course work on several different content areas along with conducting multiple research projects that culminate in a doctoral dissertation.
-Students are mentored directly by our faculty and are supported through multiple research laboratories and other resources.
-In order to develop their academic and research skills, students in this program also work collaboratively with experts in other disciplines such as neurology, radiology, cognitive sciences, communication, media and information studies, engineering, education, linguistics or psychology.
-Students completing the Ph.D. degree generally seek employment as researchers, teachers or in senior administrative or clinical roles in academia, industry, government or non-profit organizations.
+This degree program emphasizes research to advance our knowledge about speech, language and hearing processes, including assessment and rehabilitation of communication disorders.
+The program, which is tailored to match each student's interests, requires students to complete advanced course work in several content areas and conduct research that culminates in a doctoral dissertation.
+Students work with a primary mentor and are supported through multiple research laboratories and other educational and scientific resources.
+Students work collaboratively with experts in other disciplines such as neurology, radiology, cognitive sciences, linguistics, psychology, education, communication, media and information studies, medicine and other health sciences, and engineering.
+Students completing the Ph.D. degree generally seek employment as researchers and educators in research-intensive academic institutions.